lorinmil/TCGA_UCEC_SuMOFilScripts/README.md

    ## STEP3 3: Conduct Analysis for Percent Tumor Invasion on Chromosome 10

+   Run the code from the STEP3_NetworkAnalysis_Chr10_PercTumorInv.R file.
+Make sure to update folder locations.

    ## STEP3 4: Conduct Analysis for Total Pelvic Lymph Node Ratio on Chromosome 10

+   Run the code from the STEP4_NetworkAnalysis_Chr10_PelvLNR.R file.
+Make sure to update folder locations.